Call us today

-Although cocaine is notorious as a potent, addictive stimulant drug manufactured from the coca plant in South America, it is technically a Schedule II drug.
-In the 19thcentury, cocaine was a prescription medication considered to be useful for a variety of people, but it was soon discovered to be very addictive and to cause serious, harmful effects.
-Currently, it is used as a local anesthetic for very limited surgical procedures, usually on areas involving the ear, nose, and throat.
+Cocaine is notorious as a powerful, addictive stimulant drug manufactured from the coca plant native to South America.
+In the 19thcentury, cocaine was used to treat a variety of ailments, but it was discovered to be very addictive and associated with serious, harmful effects.
+It is currently a Schedule II controlled substance because, despite some medical utility, it has a high potential for abuse and may lead to severe psychological and physical dependence.
+Currently, it is used as a local anesthetic for very limited surgical procedures, usually involving the ear, nose, and throat.1

-Cocaine is predominantly known as a fine white powder sold illicitly on the street and probably cut with other drugs like fentanyl or PCP.
+Cocaine is commonly encountered as a fine white powder on the street and sometimes cut with other drugs like fentanyl or amphetamines.
 The drug is commonly snorted through the nose, but it may also be smoked or injected.
-People who abuse cocaine often end up bingeing the drug, or taking larger and larger doses over a period of days or even weeks.
-This leads to serious psychological and physical problems, which frequently include overdose.
+People who abuse cocaine often use the drug in a binge pattern—taking larger and larger doses over a period of days or even weeks.
+This pattern of use can have serious psychological and physical consequences, including overdose.1

 People who abuse cocaine are at risk of experiencing a comedown, or intense effects that are opposite to those the drug causes during the euphoric phase as the drug wears off.
 Comedowns are similar to alcohol hangovers for many people, but some symptoms may be very intense and different from alcohol hangovers.
 People who experience serious symptoms from abusing cocaine are at risk of bingeing the drug because they may take a lot more of it to offset the comedown symptoms.